torvalds/linux/Documentation/usb/usbmon.rst

 The character device is usually called /dev/usbmonN, where N is the USB bus number.
 Number zero (/dev/usbmon0) is special and means "all buses".
-Note that specific naming policy is set by your Linux distribution.
+Note that specific naming policy is set by your GNU/Linux distribution.

 If you create /dev/usbmon0 by hand, make sure that it is owned by root and has mode 0600.
 Otherwise, unprivileged users will be able to snoop